UFV-Splatter: Pose-Free Feed-Forward 3D Gaussian Splatting Adapted to Unfavorable Views

 \subsection{Experimental results}

-\paragraph{Baselines.} We compare our method primarily against FreeSplatter~\cite{Xu2024} and LucidFusion~\cite{He2025}, two state-of-the-art pose-free feed-forward 3DGS models trained on Objaverse for object-centric scenes.
+\paragraph{Baselines.} We compare our method primarily against FreeSplatter~\cite{Xu2024} and LucidFusion~\cite{He2025}, two state-of-the-art pose-free feed-forward 3DGS models trained on Objaverse for object-centric scenes, where training images are rendered from favorable viewpoints.
 We also include LEAP~\cite{Jiang2024LEAP}, a pose-free feed-forward model with neural-volume-based representation trained on the Kubric-ShapeNet dataset~\cite{Jiang2024}, although we only perform qualitative comparison due to the difficulty of aligning generated images to the target views.
 PF-LRM~\cite{Wang2024} and SpaRP~\cite{Xu2024_sparp} are not included as their codes are not publicly available.

 We evaluate FreeSplatter in two configurations: using the original sparse inputs (``w/o recentering'') and with recentered inputs (``w/ recentering'').
 For LucidFusion and LEAP, input images are resized to $256 \times 256$ and $224 \times 224$, respectively, to match their training settings.